-These investigations have resulted in a CEPT proposal for amendment of the technical annex of the EC Decision for SRD (see section 4 and annex 2) and clarification of current CEPT work items for further investigations (see section 5).
+These investigations have resulted in a CEPT proposal for amendment of the technical annex of the EC Decision for SRD (see section 4 and annex 3) and clarification of current CEPT work items for further investigations (see section 5).
 CEPT has informed ETSI accordingly to ensure that the relevant Harmonised European Standard will be updated or developed accordingly.

 Pursuant to Directive 1999/5/EC [29] (the R&TTE Directive) manufacturers should ensure, that short-range devices effectively use the radio frequency spectrum.
-This was usually interpreted as to avoid harmful interference to other short-range devices or share the spectrum equally between the SRD but the new ECC Report 181 [9] offers a more comprehensive methodology to accomplish this.
+This was usually interpreted as to avoid harmful interference to radio services and short-range devices or share the spectrum equally between the SRD but the new ECC Report 181 [9] offers a more comprehensive methodology to accomplish this.

 General principles